daramful/Inputology/README.md

 I have created To Do List application with React JS.
 I have designed the site using use flexbox to manage the layout.
 There is a function of clicking the Add button,adding a new item in the list and increases the list counter.

+EDIT: Changed from flexbox to fix to right format for react.js

 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 <---INSTRUCTION--->